Bare: The Musical: Stagecraft

-Advocacy and power
+Advocacy and influence

-Bare's popularity and power stems from its honesty.
-It resonates with audiences as it provides truthful accounts of the common complexities that teenagers face.
-It inspires youth, by showcasing the ability to break past the institutions of religion, education and family, that can force us to confirm and hide behind a mask, rather than live a fulfilled life.
+Reviewers accredited Bare's popularity and power to its open and prominent themes.
+LGBTQ audiences found its commentary on religion, education and family relevant to the lives of queer youth, particularly after a series of highly publicized LGBTQ suicides throughout the 2000s.

-Although, the musical itself sends a powerful message to LGBTQ youth, producers embraced their influence and message by partnering with organizations that support LGBTQ equality including The Tyler Clementi Foundation, Athlete Ally, Human Rights Campaign and Faith in America.
+Producers of the 2012 Off-Broadway production partnered with organizations that support LGBTQ equality, including The Tyler Clementi Foundation, Athlete Ally, Human Rights Campaign and Faith in America.

 A series of discussion sessions after performances called "talkOUTs" were organized, which were presented by representatives from the above foundations.
 The talkOUTs also included representatives from the Matthew Shepard Foundation, the Gay & Lesbian Victory Fund, GLAAD (the Gay and Lesbian Alliance Against Defamation), Empire State Pride Agenda, the Point Foundation, and Rabbi Michael Mellen, a former director of NFTY, along with the producers, creative team, and cast.
 The producers, creative team, and cast also showed support for the NOH8 Campaign.

 Planned film adaptation

-On January 2, 2018, it was announced that Kristin Hanggi, who directed the original Los Angeles and New York productions of Bare: A Pop Opera, adapted the musical into a screenplay and is planning to turn it into a motion picture.
-Tony Award-nominated producers Hillary Butorac Weaver and Janet Billig Rich will produce the film.
-That same day, they asked fans of the show from past and present to self-record one-minute video testimonials.
-Those recordings will be used for the film's promotional materials. nothing further has been heard of production, causing many fans to wonder if it is still to become a movie.
+On January 2, 2018, it was announced that Kristin Hanggi, who directed the original Los Angeles and New York productions of Bare: A Pop Opera, had adapted the musical into a screenplay and was planning to develop it into a motion picture.
+Tony Award-nominated producers Hillary Butorac Weaver and Janet Billig Rich were to produce the film.
+On the same day, fans of the show were asked to self-record video testimonials for use in the film's promotional materials.
+No further commentary has been made on production since this time.